Strap yourself in for my Top 5 1980s Film and Telly Cars…

 Ferris Bueller’s Day Off (1986) – Trailer, OldSchoolTrailers

-At the beginning of this Brat Pack film, youngish schoolboy Ferris Bueller (Matthew Broderick) tries to manipulate his poor unsuspecting, hypochondriac best friend Cameron (Alan Ruck) – the only one of the trio off school for genuine reasons – into driving him and Bueller’s girlfriend Sloane (Mia Sara) around in this car as the pair bunk off school.
+At the beginning of this Brat Pack film, young schoolboy Ferris Bueller (Matthew Broderick) tries to manipulate his poor unsuspecting, hypochondriac best friend Cameron (Alan Ruck) – the only one of the trio off school for genuine reasons – into driving him and Bueller’s girlfriend Sloane (Mia Sara) around in this car as the pair bunk off school.

 Ferris needs a car to pick up Sloane from school.
-This meaning using the car belonging to Cameron’s father.
+This means using the car belonging to Cameron’s father.
 It’s his father’s pride in joy, but his son, Cameron not so much.
 The car, a Ferrari 250 GT California is introduced in awe by Bueller – along with the corresponding camera work – with the film’s soundtrack thumping simultaneously with Cameron’s heartbeat at his thought of this being found by his father as Bueller drives away.
 However, on return from their day out the car meets with its doom, but a new confident Cameron emerges, who can stick up for himself with his father and his friend.

 Ferraris are also the symbol of many 1980s TV men of the strong and masterful type.
 Think of Tom Selleck as Magnum PI (1980-88) of the Hawaiian shirts and that famous moustache – or the car of the equally natty pastel shaded designer suits with the sleeves turned up of TV’s Miami Vice (1984-90) cops, Crockett and Tubbs.